-But it’s a risk we have to accept cautiously and manage responsibly.
-And businesses that leverage QR codes for contactless customer experiences are leading the charge.
+But it’s a risk we must accept cautiously and manage responsibly.
+And businesses that leverage custom QR codes for contactless customer experiences are leading the charge.

 So let’s quantify this new era of QR codes with some QR code statistics.
 Then let’s look into why they’ve become such a valuable part of the modern commercial experience.